mercandev/hares-bank/README.md

 3. The application will additionally use the JWT infrastructure for security.

-4. It will use Firebase for push notification and storage operations. (soon)
+4. It will use Firebase for push notification (soon) and storage, auth. operations. (added)